anuket-project/anuket-specifications/doc/common/technologies.md

 Unlike the software only para-virtualized interfaces, this method provides better performance as it by-passes the hypervisor and unlike Direct Assignment methods, this method doesn’t require proprietary drivers to run in the workload and hence this method makes workloads portable.

-However, this method doesn’t provide the same level of flexibility as the software only para-virtualization method as migrating workloads from one host to another is more challenging due to the hardware presence and the state it holds for the workloads using it and therefore should also not be used unless explicitly allowed as an exception as part of the transitional plan adopted by CNTT.
+However, this method doesn’t provide the same level of flexibility as the software only para-virtualization method as migrating workloads from one host to another is more challenging due to the hardware presence and the state it holds for the workloads using it and therefore should also not be used unless explicitly allowed as an exception as part of the transitional plan adopted by Anuket.

 <p align="center"><img src="./figures/tech_virtio_hw.png" alt="vitio_hw" title="Document Types" width="50%"/></p>
 <p align="center"><b>Figure 5:</b> Para-Virtualization method (with hardware support).</p>